 By the numbers

-- Medicare beneficiaries enrolled in Medicare Part A and/or Part B (not enrolled in Medicare Advantage plans): 472,274
+- Medicare beneficiaries enrolled in Medicare Part A and/or Part B (not enrolled in Medicare Advantage or other Medicare health plans): 482,219

-- Medicare beneficiaries enrolled in Medicare Advantage plans: 84,720
+- Medicare beneficiaries enrolled in Medicare Advantage or other Medicare health plans: 112,295

 About Medicare in Mississippi